TonicAudio/ofxTonic/README.md

 o_f_x_Tonic
 ===========

 Open Frameworks Addon for the Tonic audio synthesis Library.
+Tonic is a pure C++ patching libary with a deliciously simple syntax and impressive performance.

 For info on Tonic, see:
 https://github.com/TonicAudio/Tonic

 The code contained in this repository is copied in from this commit in the main Tonic repository: a2c2546ec9923ad79296b06e181a2b6fff69394d

+__Supported Platforms__

+XCode projects for now.
+Full PC, Linux support should be easy and forthcoming, but hasn't been tested yet.